 Claw-foot bathtubs are not only great for taking a soak -- they're beautiful design elements, too.
 Browse these photos to find ideas for a footed bathtub style that fits your home.

-If you want legs to really stand out, go for contrast, such as light-colored claw feet on a black tub or like here, shiny chrome legs set against a white tub exterior.
+If you want your bathtub legs to really stand out, go for contrast, such as light-colored claw feet on a black tub.
+Or try shiny chrome legs set against a white tub exterior.

 You don't have to pass on showers when opting for a footed tub.
 Readily available shower units complete with a faucet, showerhead, and curtain framework add function to even the oldest footed tub.
 These structures allow you to include shower curtains that introduce color, pattern, and draping silhouettes to warm up a room that's primarily furnished with white fixtures.

 Footed tubs benefit from backdrops that highlight their striking silhouettes.
 In this beach house bathroom, a pretty wallpapered alcove trimmed in crisp-white woodwork provides an elegant setting for a tub supported by Victorian-style ball-and-claw feet.
 Although newly made, the tub filler and hand shower sport a vintage feel thanks to porcelain details and cross handles.

 Taking its design cue from a slipper's form and comfort, footed slipper tubs boast one heightened, sloped end that supports a bather's back and promotes lounging.
 The curved shape of slipper tubs enhances elegant bathrooms.
 This tub's bronze ball-and-claw feet stand out while echoing the tub filler's finish.

 Designers will tell you that no room is complete without a touch of black.
 Maximize the hue's impact by incorporating a black footed tub in your bathroom.
 This freestanding tub sports bronze feet, a white interior, and a fetching form that furthers the bathtub-as-furniture illusion, which enhances the room's collected attitude and heirloom qualities.